cinchy-co/Documentation/deployment-guide/deployment-installation-guides/deployment-planning-overview-and-checklist/deployment-prerequisites/single-sign-on-sso-integration/configuring-adfs.md

 1. Open `https://<your.AD.server>/FederationMetadata/2007-06/FederationMetadata.xml` in a browser and save the XML file in the cinchysso folder.
 2. Open **IIS Manager** and create an HTTPS binding on the Cinchy site (if necessary).
-3. Go to sso site and bind HTTPS with it.
+3. Go to SSO site and bind HTTPS with it.
 Make sure to use the same port as the login URL above if specified.

 ### **Cinchy appsettings.json**